EdAlegrid/m2m-web-application-demo/README.md

 The back-end server can be hosted from any platform - Linux, Windows or Mac.
 The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2* which are running on their own independent processes.

-The remote devices ideally should be a Raspberry Pi device for this demo.
-However, if their are not available, you can just use any computers - Linux or Windows instead.
+For this demo, ideally the remote devices should be Raspberry Pi devices.
+However, if they are not available, you can just use any computers - Linux or Windows instead.

 ## Option1 - Remote Devices Setup using Raspberry Pi with Led Actuator
 On both devices, install an led actuator on pin 33 and 35.